nextcloud/app_api/docs/TestDeploy.rst

 Possible errors:

 - ExApp failed to start a web server, e.g., if the port is already in use (this should be visible in the container logs)
+- ExApp heartbeat_count keeps increasing, this may indicate that the ExApp couldn't start properly
+- Nextcloud can not reach the ExApp container, e.g., due to a network issue or a firewall

 Init
 ****